anebz/cloud/Accreditations/aws_developer_associate.md

 * Long polling: periodically poll the queue, response is returned only when a msg arrives or the long poll times out.
 Retrieves all messages.
 Can save money
   * To have the shortest delay, use `ReceiveMessageWaitTimeSeconds`
   * To reduce costs, group the SQS API operations in batches
-  * To increase message performance, use a single thread to process a single queue using long polling.
+  * To increase message performance, use a single thread to process a single queue using long polling

-### SNS
+### 5.2.
+SNS

 * Push-based asynchronous simple notification service with durable storage to send notifications from the cloud.
 Can't receive anything
 * Pub-sub model (publish and subscribe).
 Apps can push msgs to a topic, and subscribers receive these from the topic.
 Consumers must subscribe to a topic to receive the notifications